 The new year is one of those tricky times of year.
 Some people see it as a fresh start, while others lament how it’s one of those over-hyped, disappointing holidays like Valentines Day.
 I’m a list maker, a goal setter, a gold star coveting kind of gal, so I seize any opportunity to make plans and start fresh.
 Here are some easy tips I’ve picked up to kick start the new year.

 A little exercise never hurt anyone.
 For me it’s more about what it does for my mood than body.
 Yes, I make new years resolutions and yes, one of them typically revolves around health and wellness.
 Every routine needs to be shaken up so I usually make a goal to try some new activities.
 In the past it’s been barre classes and hot yoga.
 This year I tried poolside yoga and anti-gravity.
-For 2015 I’m keen to sample The Daily Method and Studio Revolution, for a surfing inspired workout.
+This year I’m keen to sample The Daily Method.

 The days are long, dark and dreary at this time of year, which makes it the perfect opportunity to dig deep.
 You can’t manage what you don’t measure, so I use the end of the year (and the beginning of the new one) to take stock on what worked well and what didn’t in the past 12-months.
 It’s way better to check your progress on a regular basis, so I try to review my progress on a quarterly basis.
 At the end of the year though, I list out what worked well, what needs improvement, what I’d like to maintain and what my intentions are for the upcoming year.